Plea bargains hold many advantages for actors in the criminal legal system, not just defendants. Prosecutors and judges stand to gain as well.

-For judges, the primary incentive to accept plea bargains is to move along their crowded calendars.
+For judges, a primary incentive to accept plea bargains is to move along their crowded calendars.
 Most judges simply don't have time to try every case that comes through the door.
 Prosecutors face similar pressures.
-Several additional factors support plea bargaining.
+Plea bargains may also benefit other parts of the system.

 Another benefit to the prosecution is an assured conviction.
 No matter how strong the evidence, no case is ever a slam dunk.
 The prosecution may wage a long, expensive, and valiant battle, and still lose the case.

 Plea bargains also allow prosecutors to protect government informants.
 Many informants have criminal records.
-If a case were to go to trial and the informant were to testify, the defense in many cases could impeach the informant with his or her past criminal history.
-But in the context of a plea bargain, the prosecution does not have to turn over an informant's criminal history to the defense (United States v.
-Ruiz, U.S. Sup.
-Ct.
-2002).
+If a case were to go to trial and the informant were to testify, the defense in many cases could impeach the informant with their past criminal history.
+But in the context of a plea bargain, the prosecution doesn't have to turn over an informant's criminal history to the defense.
+(U.S. v.
+Ruiz, 536 U.S. 622 (2002).)

 Plea bargains also allow prosecutors to offer good deals to a defendant who could help them in another case.
 For instance, they can offer a deal to someone who, though guilty, is prepared to give testimony about a codefendant or help resolve some other unsolved case.